microsoft/BotBuilder-Samples/experimental/adaptive-dialog/docs/recognizers-rules-steps-reference.md

 ```

 ### IfCondition
-Used to represent branch in the conversational flow based on a specific condition.
+Used to represent a branch in the conversational flow based on a specific condition.
 Conditions are expressed using the common expression language.
 See [here][5] to learn more about the common expression language.

 ``` C#
 var addToDoDialog = new AdaptiveDialog("addToDoDialog");